Kinjalrk2k/runnel/README.md

 - Get the id with `props.match.params.id`

 > Note: With React-Router, each component needs to be designed to work in isolation (fetch it's own data!)

+## React Portals

+- Creating Modals are difficult in React
+- Normally all the components are child to the root div
+- React Portals lets us have a workaround of the above problem
+- React Portals lets us render components as a child of some other component
+- Syntax:
+  `ReactDOM.createPortal(JSX, element)`